Papillon Grooming Guide

 Bathing

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Papillons have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and dental disease.
+Care for Papillons has to account for a small frame, a moderate shedding profile, and breed-linked risk around luxating patella and dental disease.

 Nail Care